-You’ve decided to sell your Michigan home.
+You've decided to sell your Michigan home.
 Now what?
-Besides listing the property for sale and finding a buyer, there are a few key legal requirements that need your attention for the sale to take place.
+Besides listing the property for sale and finding a buyer, there are a few key legal requirements that need your attention in order for the sale to take place.

 If you think you own your home, you probably do—but now's the time to make sure some unusual turn of events hasn't impacted your ownership or affected who will handle the legal aspects of the sale.